 This Knapp-Monarch “Biscuit Baker” is a very interesting example of a dedicated tabletop baking appliance.

 It has never been used, has its original cord in perfect condition and even has the spatula that came with it.
 The biscuit cutter was missing.
-This one was made in the late 1950s and over the following few years morphed into the Knapp-Monarch Redi-Baker, retaining the same size but acquiring a more accurate heat control.
-It continued in production until 1969.
+This one was made in the late 1940s and early 1950s and over the following few years morphed into the Knapp-Monarch Redi-Baker, retaining the same size but acquiring a more accurate heat control.
+The Redi-Baker continued in production until 1969.
 There was also the larger Redi-Oven, which follows this entry.

 This toaster oven was made in the late 1960s, before the company was acquired by theHoover Co. in 1969.
 Knapp-Monarch manufactured both low priced appliances, often sold through department stores and other retailers and some higher priced “premium” appliances with the “Gold Crown” designation.
 The company operated in St. Louis, Missouri.
 After the Hoover acquisition, the small appliances carried the Hoover name and from time to time one will turn up but they are rare as the small appliance line did well only for a couple of years and then was slowly cut back beginning in 1974 and that division was sold in 1977.